cybergarage/go-job/doc/overview.md

 mgr.ScheduleJob(job,
     WithTerminateProcessor(func(inst Instance, err error) error {
         if errors.Is(err, context.DeadlineExceeded) {
-            // Retry if the job was terminated due to a deadline exceeded return err
+            // Do not retry if the job was terminated due to a deadline being exceeded return err
         }
+        // Retry for all other errors
-        // For other errors, do not retry return nil
+        return nil
     }),
 )